lmburns/wutag/README.md

 SUBCOMMANDS:
-    clean-cache          Clean the cached tag registry
+    add                  Add tag(s) to files that match the given pattern clean-cache          Clean the cached tag registry
     clear                Clears all tags of the files that match the provided pattern cp                   Copies tags from the specified file to files that match a pattern edit                 Edits a tag
-    list                 Lists all available tags or files rm                   Removes the specified tags of the files that match the provided pattern search               Searches for files that have all of the provided 'tags' set                  Tags the files that match the given pattern with specified tags print-completions    Prints completions for the specified shell to stdout
+    list                 Lists all available tags or files rm                   Remove tag(s) from the files that match the provided pattern search               Searches for files that have all of the provided 'tags' set                  Set tag(s) on files that match the given pattern print-completions    Prints completions for the specified shell to stdout
 ```